IreshaBandaranayake/E-commerce/README.md

 • Third-Party Integrations: Stripe for secure payment processing, Multer for file handling, Axios for API calls.

-API Architecture

-REST API
+• API Architecture - REST API

-API Testing

-APIs were tested using Postman
+• API Testing  - APIs were tested using Postman

-• Error Handling:

-covered cases like failed authentication, invalid inputs, and server issues.
+• Error Handling - covered cases like failed authentication, invalid inputs, and server issues.

-• Feedback Integration:

-Feedback from peers was used to refine the user interface and improve the overall experience.
+• Feedback Integration - Feedback from peers was used to refine the user interface and improve the overall experience.

 Deployment Process